react-epfl/chachachat/protocol.md

 A Room defines a room instance between two users:

     {
-      members: [ { userId: UserId, lastAccess: Date } ], // references to users of this room, with their last access
+      memberships: [ { userId: UserId, lastAccess: Date } ], // references to users of this room, with their last access
       messages: [ Message ]
     }